sail-sg/oat/README.md

 Oat 🌾 is a simple yet efficient learning system for executing online LLM alignment algorithms.
 Its features include:

 * **Highly efficient**: Oat implements a distributed *Actor-Learner-Oracle* architecture, with each component being optimized with state-of-the-art technologies:
-  * Actor is built with [vLLM](https://github.com/vllm-project/vllm) to accelerate the online response sampling.
+  * `Actor` is built with [vLLM](https://github.com/vllm-project/vllm) to accelerate the online response sampling.
-  * Learner utilizes [DeepSpeed](https://github.com/microsoft/DeepSpeed) ZeRO strategies for enhancing memory-efficiency.
+  * `Learner` utilizes [DeepSpeed](https://github.com/microsoft/DeepSpeed) ZeRO strategies for enhancing memory-efficiency.
-  * Oracle is hosted by [Mosec](https://github.com/mosecorg/mosec) as a remote service that supports dynamic request batching, data parallel & pipeline parallel computation.
+  * `Oracle` is hosted by [Mosec](https://github.com/mosecorg/mosec) as a remote service that supports dynamic request batching, and data parallel & pipeline parallel computation.
-* **Easy-to-use**: With the modular Actor-Learner-Oracle design, researchers could simply inherit existing classes and make effortless modifications on any of the components to verify new algorithms.
-The experimentation pipeline is extremly simplified:
+* **Simplification**: Oat largely simplifies the experimental pipeline of LLM alignment.
+With the `Oracle` served online, we can flexibly query it for preference data collection as well as anytime model evaluation.
+All you need is to launch your experiment and wait for learning curves (e.g., win rate) to be reported to wandb.
+No tedious training, checkpointing, loading for evaluation, etc. Everything happens online!
-  * No more model saving, checkpointing and offline evaluation, etc. Thanks to the hosted reward Oracle, we can evaluate the model anytime and log the win rate to wandb!
+* **Easy-to-use**: The modular design of oat allows researcher to simply inherit existing classes and make effortless modifications on any of the components to verify new algorithms.

 ## Installation :wrench:
 Oat requires a python environment with `python==3.10`.
+Install via PyPI:
 ```console
 pip install vllm==0.6.2 && pip install oat-llm
 ```